 Reduce or adjust your portions, you can choose to have one large 350g T-bone steak per week, or split your red meat intake over a few smaller portions, e.g. 2 meals of 175g, e.g. 2 small lamb chops equating and 2 small pork rissoles.

 Try adjusting your fav recipes to reduce the amount of red meat used.
-For example, reducing the meat in your rissole recipe by half and add in ½ a can of mashed 4 bean mix or chickpeas.
+For example, reduce the meat in your rissole recipe by half and add in ½ a can of mashed 4 bean mix or chickpeas.
 Use tofu or prawns in a stir fry dish instead of meat.
 Try substituting red kidney beans or black beans in a Mexican dish instead of mince.